camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/using-existing-elasticsearch.md

 global:
   elasticsearch:
     auth:
-      existingSecret: <name of the already existing secret>
+      existingSecret: <name of the already existing secret that includes the password>
       existingSecretKey: <key of the password value within the already existing secret>
 ```